 ^{} The 'University Assessment Policy and Principles for Taught Programmes' was approved by the Senate on 1 June 2010.
-It has been partially launched in 2010/11 and will be fully implemented in 2011/12, to allow sufficient time for Colleges/Schools/Departments to prepare for their local procedures in respective areas specified in the document.
-The partial implementation in 2010/11 covers policy statements and principles in Chapters 3 and 15, while all other chapters will be implemented starting from 2011/12.
+It was partially launched in 2010/11 and fully implemented in 2011/12, to allow sufficient time for academic units to prepare for their local procedures in respective areas specified in the document.
+The partial implementation in 2010/11 covered policy statements and principles in Chapters 3 and 15, while all other chapters were implemented starting from 2011/12.

+Academic Regulations ("AR")

-Academic Regulations (AR) Regulations made by the City University Senate to govern student progress through taught programmes leading to awards approved by the City University Senate.
+Regulations made by the University Senate to govern student progress through taught programmes leading to awards approved by the University Senate.